-When it comes to taking a theme and running with it, you’ll find that at the top of our list of favorite ways to celebrate.
-If your big day falls near October 31st, there’s endless opportunity for a holiday theme that doesn't involve a black-and-orange color scheme or painted pumpkins.
+If there's one thing we love, it's taking a theme and running with it, and few themes provide as much to work with as Halloween.
+If your big day falls near October 31, there’s endless opportunity for a holiday theme that doesn't involve a black-and-orange color scheme.

 We know what you’re thinking, and, yes, it is possible to send "Happy Halloween!" vibes out into the world in a stylish way that will leave your guests oohing and ahhing over your tasteful, fall celebration.
 The secret?
 You don't have to go overboard on a theme to embrace it.
 Instead, focus on details that are special to you (whether that's your gown, table centerpieces, or both!) and put a subtle spin on them by saying goodbye to ghosts and goblins and hello to inky hues, inventive cocktails, and florals fit for the season.

 Read on for 20 more ideas that will take your Halloween-inspired wedding from spooky to spectacular.

 Everyone knows that when it comes to a good party, it’s all about the venue.
 Opt for a location with an old-world feel, perhaps with wild or overgrown landscaping that will emphasize the Halloween theme.
 Nestled in the Hollywood Hills, The Hollywood Castle is an example of a perfect backdrop for a moody and mysterious celebration.
 Bonus: This real wedding was inspired by Harry Potter, and while not exactly synonymous with Halloween, the details—from the venue to the favors for guests—are a study in keeping a theme elevated.

 When it comes to your wedding day look, why not go full gothic?
 A dark gown, a black birdcage veil, and even layers of tulle in deep shades of gray can make for an unexpectedly romantic look.